-What’s That Gross Taste In Cheap Chocolate?
+What’s The Gross Taste In Cheap Chocolate?

 Dubious manufacturers of chocolates of low distinction like to pull a fast one on chocolate lovers that has many of us nonplussed, to say the least, but a great many more, those that have never had any other kind, content to ingest chemicals instead of cocoa.